DennisSchiop/Thesis-V2/README.md

 ## Features

 - Feature 1: (e.g., Securely verify the authenticity of designer sneakers)
-- Feature 2: (e.g., Track the ownership and transaction history of each sneaker)
+- Feature 2: (e.g., Track the transaction history of each sneaker)
 - Feature 3: (e.g., User-friendly interface for easy management and verification)
 - Feature 4: (e.g., Integration with popular sneaker marketplaces)
 - Feature 5: (e.g., Web App - can be used from any web browser)